-Skip the takeout and make the best Massaman Curry at home that's also easy and healthy.
+Skip the takeout and make the best Massaman Curry at home that's also easy and so delicious.
 A red curry paste is used to make the base of the coconut milk sauce, then chicken and veggies round it out.

 Add the oil to a large skillet or Dutch oven over medium heat.
 Saute the onion for 2-3 minutes.
 Mix in the garlic, ginger, cumin, coriander, and cinnamon.
 Cook for another 1-2 minutes or until fragrant.